spiceai/docs/spiceaidocs/docs/data-connectors/databricks.md

 - `format`: The format of the data to query.
 The default is `deltalake`.
 Only valid when `mode` is `s3`.
 Possible values:
   - `deltalake`: Query Delta Tables.
 - `databricks-cluster-id`: The ID of the compute cluster in Databricks to use for the query.
 Only valid when `mode` is `spark_connect`.
+- `databricks_use_ssl`: If true, use a TLS connection to connect to the Databricks endpoint.
+Default is `true`.

 ### Auth